 Are you a good listener who wants to help people in crisis?
-Does personal experience motivate you to understand and help change addictive behavior?
+Are you motivated to understand and help change addictive behavior?

 Consider the related programs of Substance Abuse Counseling and

 Social Work, both offered with a variety of degree and certificate options at Eastfield College.

 Careers in social services are challenging but incredibly rewarding.
 Our dual program emphasis in Substance Abuse Counseling and Social Work ensures that you’ll learn both the theory and the practical skills necessary for your future career.

 According to the Bureau of Labor Statistics, health-related occupations will add the most new jobs to the economy – nearly one-third of the total increase – through 2022.
 Job growth largely reflects the medical needs of a larger older population and more insured people in the U.S. stemming from healthcare reform.

 America’s Career Infonet projects job growth increase of from 14 to 25 percent for various social work positions, and 29 percent for substance abuse and behavioral disorder counselors.
 High job increase is defined as annual growth over 10 percent.